 Generally speaking, I’m of the opinion that debt blows.
 It crushes you emotionally and financially.
 When you’re in debt, part of every dollar you earn is spoken for.
 It destroys your ability to save and it limits your options – both with your money and your career.
 So, yeah, I’m typically firmly in the “pay off your debt now” camp.

 Shameless Plug: Holly and I just finished writing a book on this very subject.
-It’s called Zero Down Your Debt, and you’ll be able to find it in stores beginning in January 2017!
+It’s called Zero Down Your Debt, and you can find it in stores now!

 Beyond that, debt is dangerous.
 When you owe money, you put yourself in a precarious financial position.
 If you lose your job or aren’t able to work, there’s a good chance you won’t be able to make your payments.
 Student loans can be even riskier.
 In almost all cases, even bankruptcy won’t make them go away.
 That means you’ll be paying on those puppies for-ev-ah!

 Finally, being in debt tends to perpetuate accumulating more debt.
 The fact that we already owe dulls our senses to the harm that debt causes.
 But when you’re out of debt, the last thing in the world you want is to rack up a new payment.
 Paying off your student loans quickly helps you enter that state of mind in a jiff!

 Although I abhor debt, there is an argument to be made for investing the extra money you’re saving.
 Depending on the type of loans you have and their interest rates, keeping your loans and investing your money may be the correct mathematical solution.
 By paying your loans off early, you could be losing money to opportunity cost.

 So what is opportunity cost?
 Let’s look at an example to understand the concept.
 Suppose you keep $10,000 in a savings account.
 That’s fine and dandy, but you could be missing the chance to make additional money by investing it in the stock market instead.
 The loss of potential gain is called opportunity cost.